symfony-cmf/cmf-sandbox/README.md

-To have the Doctrine DBAL implementation installed, edit composer.json and replace the line ``"jackalope/jackalope-jackrabbit": "1.0.*",`` with ``"jackalope/jackalope-jackrabbit": "1.0.*",`` then run the update and install commands
+To have the Doctrine DBAL implementation installed, edit composer.json and replace the line ``"jackalope/jackalope-jackrabbit": "1.0.*",`` with ``"jackalope/jackalope-doctrine-dbal": "dev-master",`` then run the update and install commands

     php composer.phar update jackalope/jackalope-doctrine-dbal
     php composer.phar install